YEsYPenKoO/synoptic/README.md

 ## Database Setup

 Make sure you have SQLite installed.
-Create the database and tables by running the SQL scripts in the `db/` directory.

-## API Endpoints

-### Admin Routes
-- `POST /admin/upload-prescriptions` - Upload prescription JSON file
-- `POST /admin/upload-appointments` - Upload appointments JSON file

-### Appointment Routes
-- `GET /appointments` - Get user appointments
-- `POST /appointments/book/:id` - Book an appointment
-- `POST /appointments/cancel/:id` - Cancel an appointment

 # Style Guide